unknown321/wampy/BUILD.md

 which is built during `armv7` toolchain compilation.
 Afterwards you can drop ld to `/lib/` on device, it will be replaced with stock version from initrd after reboot.
 Crosstool `armv7` config is [here](./crosstool.armv7.config).

 Fast way to confirm memory leaks is to check `/var/log/memmon1.csv`.
-Values update every 5 minutes.
+Values update every 5 minutes, file is flushed to storage every 15 minutes.

 Check dmesg and logcat, increase log levels with PST_LOG_* variables. `getprop` shows nothing in tmux, use plain bash.